jsleung1/project4_docker_kubernetes/README.md

 3. Ensure Docker service is started in your computer and login to Docker Hub in the Terminal.
 4. Ensure all the Docker images are built successful and runn

+Setup Instructions:

-Instructions for installation of Kubernetes cluster ("udacitykubeone"):
+1. Instructions for installation of Kubernetes cluster ("udacitykubeone"):

-1. Following the installation steps for Terraform and Kubectl in https://github.com/kubermatic/kubeone/blob/master/docs/quickstart-aws.md .
+   Follow the installation steps for Terraform and Kubectl in https://github.com/kubermatic/kubeone/blob/master/docs/quickstart-aws.md .
     - Recommended to create an AWS IAM account with appropriate privileges (should NOT use the AWS ROOT account ).
     - With the AWS IAM account, export the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY values ( can be found in the file ~/.aws/credentials ) in .bash_profile.
 The AWS key id and secret are required for Terraform to create the infrastructure and KubeOne to install Kubernetes and create worker nodes.